CPYokingc0/UCB-Project-1/README.md

 - The URL to navigate to is the *public IP address of the ELK server plus :5601/app/kibana*.
 If the webpage loads, the ELK server is running and configured.
-[My ELK server URL](Images/Kibana.png)
+[Screenshot of my ELK server URL](Images/Kibana.png)